 What do you actually know about the production, benefits and functions of jute?
-In this article, I would like to tell you more about the natural material that we use to make a lot of Avoid plastic waste can.
-Jute sack instead of plastic bag - I'll show you why!
+In this article I want to tell you more about the natural material, with which we have a lot of Avoid plastic waste can.
+Jute bag instead of plastic bag - I'll show you why!

 Here is another small Table of contents about the article: